GoogleCloudPlatform/batch-samples/build-custom-image/README.md

     -   Storage Object Viewer
     -   Other roles up to your startup script command requirement.

-3. Ensure that you have [gcloud](http://go/gcloud) installed and you have run `gcloud init` to set up your credentials.
+3. Make sure that you have [gcloud](http://go/gcloud) installed and you have run `gcloud init` to set up your credentials.